Kiwix JS Windows

 Expert settings

 Warning!
-Disables OS/ZIM checks and may make title search unresponsive!
+Disables OS/ZIM checks and may make title search and article reading unresponsive!

 Reset the app to default settings and erase all caches: